-Figure 13: Far-field radiation pattern at 2.54 GHz Figure 5-8 show the far-field radiation pattern at 2.38 GHz and 2.54 GHZ respectively.
+Figure 13: Far-field radiation pattern at 2.54 GHz Figure 10-13 shows the far-field radiation pattern at 2.38 GHz and 2.54 GHz respectively.
 Polar representation of these graphs clearly indicates high directivity and gain as well.
-At 2.38 GHz, the half power beam width (HPBW) is 86.3 deg which results in directivity of 6.33 dBi and at 2.54 GHz, HPBW = 88 deg which gives the directivity of 6.35 dBi.
+At 2.38 GHz, the half power beam width (HPBW) is 86.3 deg which results in directivity of 6.33 dB and at 2.54 GHz, HPBW = 88 deg which gives the directivity of 6.35 dB.
 5. CONCLUSION A novel multi-band rectangular patch antenna with defected metal structure is reported.
-The proposed antenna is working on four band with sufficiently high bandwidth and providing good return loss.
-The directivity achieved is more than 6 dBi and gain is also more than 5 dBi.
+The proposed antenna is working on four bands with sufficiently high bandwidth and providing good return loss.
+The directivity achieved is more than 6 dB and gain is also more than 5 dB.
 6. ACKNOWLEDGEMENT First of all, we would like to thank Prof. P. K. Singhal, Department of Electronics and Communication Engineering, MITS, Gwalior for supporting us in simulation and designing on their licensed CST version.
-We would also like to thank Prof. Raghuvir Tomar, Department of Electronics and Communication Engineering, The LNM Institute of Information Technology for his endless support and practical guidance that helped us to understand the roots of the analyzing and designing of microstrip antenna.
-REFERENCES - [1] R. Garg, P. Bhartia, I. J. Bahl and A. Ittipiboon "Microstrip antenna design handbook", Artech House: New York, 2001 - [2] Erik O. Hemmerstad, "Equations For Microstrip Circuit Design", Microwave Conference, Sept.
-1975, 5th European. - [3] S. Dwivedi, "Effect of Thickness of Substrate on Antenna Design For Advance Communication", Cloud Computing Data Science and Engineerring-Confluence, Jan- 2017. - [4] S. Kumar, R. Tomar, "A Dual Band Compact Printed Monopole Antenna Using Multiple Rectangle Shaped Defected Ground Structures and Cross Shaped Feed Line", Microwave and Optical Technology Letters/ Vol. 57, No. 8, August 2015 - [5] S. Agarwal, R. Tomar, "A Newly Proposed Multi-Band Rectangular Patch Antenna with Defected Ground Structure", 39th Progress in Electromagnetic Research Symposium, Nov.
-2017, Singapore - [6] M. K. Idris, T. Imeci, "Rectangular Shape Microstrip Patch Antenna With Multiple Slits and Slots", 25th Signal Processing and Communication Applications Conference (SIU), May, 2017. - [7] G. Kumar, K. Ray "Broadband Microstrip Antennas", Artech House Inc., 2003 - [8] D. M. Pozar, "Microstrip Antennas", Proc.
+We would also like to thank Prof. Raghuvir Tomar, Department of Electronics and Communication Engineering, The LNM Institute of Information Technology for his endless support and practical guidance that helped us to understand the roots of the analyzing and designing of the microstrip antenna.
+REFERENCES - R. Garg, P. Bhartia, I. J. Bahl and A. Ittipiboon "Microstrip antenna design handbook", Artech House: New York, 2001 - [2] Erik O. Hammerstad, "Equations For Microstrip Circuit Design", Microwave Conference, Sept.
+1975, 5th European. - [3] S. Dwivedi, "Effect of Thickness of Substrate on Antenna Design For Advance Communication", Cloud Computing Data Science and Engineering-Confluence, Jan- 2017. - [4] S. Kumar, R. Tomar, "A Dual-Band Compact Printed Monopole Antenna Using Multiple Rectangle Shaped Defected Ground Structures and Cross Shaped Feed Line", Microwave and Optical Technology Letters/ Vol. 57, No. 8, August 2015 - [5] M. K. Idris, T. Imeci, "Rectangular Shape Microstrip Patch Antenna With Multiple Slits and Slots", 25th Signal Processing and Communication Applications Conference (SIU), May 2017. - [6] G. Kumar, K. Ray "Broadband Microstrip Antennas", Artech House Inc., 2003 - [7] D. M. Pozar, "Microstrip Antennas", Proc.
 IEEE, vol. 80, pp. 79-91, Jan.
-1992. - [9] www.cst.com
+1992. - [8] www.cst.com